cyberway/cyberway.documentation/validators/voting_for_validators.md

   * enter the explorer;
   * add the account name in the url;
-  * when on the account page, choose the validator you want to unvote and click the “Recall” button.
+  * when on the account page, choose the validator you want to unvote and click the "Recall" button.

 Next, convert the staked CYBER tokens to liquid ones.
 To do this, use the following command:
 ```sh